AKEric/skinner/README.md

 * **Use Vert Normal Filter**
   * If enabled, if the FSM is being used:  Try to only find target verts who’s dot product vs the source vert are greater than the provided ‘Vert Normal Tolerance’.
 Dot product refresher: 1.0 : Both normals point the same direction.
 0: Normal is perpendicular. -1 : Normal is opposite direction.
 The default is 0 : This means, match any target vert who’s normal is on the same hemisphere as the source.
 If the FSM ‘Closest Neighbors’ is being used, and no matching normals can be found within the search area, it defaults to closest point.
 * **Post Smooth Steps:**
-  * If a FSM is used, and the vert count of the source mesh being imported onto is greater than the target Skin/UberChunk point cloud being loaded from:  Smooth the resultant skinning based on the number of steps.
+  * If a FSM is used, and the vert count of the source mesh being imported onto is greater than the target ```SkinChunk```/```UberChunk``` point cloud being loaded from:  Smooth the resultant skinning based on the number of steps.
 This is the same operation as Maya’s ‘Skin -> Smooth Skin Weights’ tool, with the ‘Required Weight Distance’ set to .5, and the ‘Smoothing Operation’ set to this value.
   * Note, this only performs the smooth on source verts that are in different worldspace locations than target verts.
 Since if they’re in the same position as an arbitrary target, you want to leave those weight as-is.
-Also, if the vert count of the mesh being imported onto is greater than the Skin/UberChunk point cloud being loaded from, no smoothing is performed, since this tends to generate poor results.
+Also, if the vert count of the mesh being imported onto is greater than the ```SkinChunk```/```UberChunk``` point cloud being loaded from, no smoothing is performed, since this tends to generate poor results.
 Set this value to 0 to disable entirely.
 * **Load By Vert Count / Order?**
-  * If a FSM is triggered to be used, and this is checked: The tool will search through all the SkinChunks to see if there is one that has the same vert count/order.
+  * If a FSM is triggered to be used, and this is checked: The tool will search through all the ```SkinChunk```s to see if there is one that has the same vert count/order.
 If one is found, then the skinning is loaded on 1:1 by vert ID.
-If no match is found, or more than one match is found, then the FSM is used based on the point cloud of that Skin/UberChunk.
+If no match is found, or more than one match is found, then the FSM is used based on the point cloud of that ```SkinChunk```/```UberChunk```.
 Usually you want this checked, and it makes it easy to copy skinning between the ‘same mesh’ that has ‘different names’.
 * **Build Missing Influences:**
   * If this is checked, and any joints (influences) are missing in the current scene, they will be auto-created during skinning.
 They will attempt to parent themselves to their original parents, if found.
 Otherwise they’ll be parented to the world.
-Note, while their worldspace transformation will match that stored in the SkinChunk data, their translate\rotate\jointOrient values could be different based on parenting.
+Note, while their worldspace transformation will match that stored in the ```SkinChunk``` data, their translate\rotate\jointOrient values could be different based on parenting.
 * **Set To Bindpose:**
   * If this is checked, and if you’re importing  onto mesh that is already skinned:  Set it to bindpose before the import (or if ‘Unbind First’ is checked, below).
 If for any reason the bindpose can’t be set, there will be an error.
 If there is no dagPose node for that skinCluster/influences, it will be skipped without error.
 * **Unbind First?**